seyhajin/monkey2/modules/monkey/docs/sdks.md

 #### The Windows Desktop Target

-Monkey2 uses the mingw compilers and tools to build desktop apps for windows.
+Monkey2 can use either the mingw or msvc express 2015 compilers to build desktop apps.

-If you don't already have mingw installed, you can use the mingw build tools available at [[http://monkey2.monkey-x.com/monkey2-files]].
+To use mingw, you can use the mingw build tools available at [[http://monkey2.monkey-x.com/monkey2-files]].
 Simply download the mingw build tools package, run it (it's a self extracting exe), and select your monkey2 'devtools' dir for installation.

-Note that the prebuilt binaries available from itch.io already include mingw.
+Note that the prebuilt binaries available from itch.io already include mingw in the 'devtools' dir.

+To use msvc instead of mingw, you will need to install msvc express 2015 and change the following line in bin/env_windows.txt:

+#MX2_USE_MSVC=1

+You will need to rebuild all modules after doing this.

+Downloads for msvc express can be found here - https://www.visualstudio.com/vs/visual-studio-express/

 #### The Macos Desktop Target